 This four-part series is brought to you by the letter ‘S’ in ESG — diving into what social impact means for companies, how focusing on workplace equity can help deliver on the ‘S’, how it is critical for business impact, solutions for reporting, and how to approach ESG communications internally and publicly.

 Investors, boards, employees, job seekers, and consumers are increasingly demanding proof of progress that goes beyond pledges and commitments to show actual work being done.
+We’re even seeing how investor voting and financial performance have become tied to some ESG social factors.
 Leading brands are delivering on this call by providing accessible and visually compelling ESG reports that showcase social impact initiatives and outcomes.

 To inspire your ESG communications, here are public examples of companies who are leading the way by sharing their ‘S’-related goals, metrics, and progress with clear visuals.
 How reporting looks varies across organizations, but these leading brands are setting themselves apart as they demonstrate how social impact transparency can become a brand advantage.